 Online gambling is legal in Washington state and all inhabitants (over 21) are allowed to register with and gamble in any online casino that is located and licensed outside of Washington state.
 This means that they are allowed to gamble in online casinos that are based in other states or in other countries around the world.
 Online gambling used to be illegal in Washington state until the Wire act was changed to not include online gambling.
-This means that the people in Washington state has a large selection of online casinos to chose from if they want to gamble.
-They can chose from a number of good international casinos.
+This means that the people in Washington state has a large selection of online casinos to choose from if they want to gamble.
+They can choose from a number of good international casinos.
 You can compare different casinos and the bonuses they offer by visiting casinobonuses.com.
 A website devoted to casinos and online casino bonuses

 It is still illegal to operate an online gambling operation out of Washington.

 Where in North America is Washington State?